Privacy Policy

 | Sub-processor | Purpose | Data shared | Location |

-| Anthropic (Claude) | Farming advice, photo analysis, Farm Notebook extraction, Anonymous Intelligence extraction (opt-in) | Messages, images, farm profile, recent conversation history | USA |
+| Anthropic (Claude) | Farming advice, photo analysis, Farm Notebook fact extraction, Farm Notebook document extraction (vision + text), Farm Notebook summary generation, Anonymous Intelligence extraction (opt-in) | Messages, images, farm profile, recent conversation history, uploaded documents (Farm Notebook) and their extracted contents | USA |

 | OpenAI (Whisper) | Voice note transcription | Voice audio (not retained by OpenAI after processing) | USA |